DOCUMENTATION

 - Autonomous plan policy + approval requirement: `src/services/autonomous-agent/security/PolicyEngine.ts`

-Concrete, auditable workflows that demonstrate what “Universe” means in practice.
+Concrete, auditable workflows that demonstrate what “Maria OS” means in practice.

 - Inputs: PR metadata + diff + repo context + config (YAML) + optional graph/doctor context